 In recognition of this valuable service to our community, Maritime Electric dedicates this booklet to the members of these organizations.
-We also wish to recognize Miles Boulter, Chief Training Instructor for the PEI Firefighters Association Fire Training Centre, for his contribution to this handbook.
+We also wish to recognize the late Miles Boulter for his contribution to this handbook.
+Miles was the Chief Training Instructor for the PEI Firefighters' Association Fire Training Centre for almost 30 years.